Offers of Employment

-Salaries for current SPA employees who have been recommended for transfer are covered by the policies on demotion, promotional, or lateral transfers, and reassignments.
+Salaries for current SHRA employees who have been recommended for transfer are covered by the policies on demotion, promotional, or lateral transfers, and reassignments.

 Employees may begin on any workday.
 When the first day of a month falls on a non-workday and the employee begins work on the first workday of the month, the date to begin work will be shown as the first day of the month.

-An SPA employee transferring may do so on any day of the month following a 2-week notice.
+An SHRA employee transferring may do so on any day of the month following a 2-week notice.
 If mutually agreed upon, separation may occur before 2 weeks.

 Once a position is filled, the hiring department is expected to follow-up in writing with each candidate interviewed regarding the final decision.
 It is not necessary to give details on the credentials of the candidate hired or the shortcomings of the unsuccessful candidates.
 Thanking a candidate for expressing interest in the position is sufficient.